 In 2005, Cornell Cooperative Extension's Marine Program and Long Island University partnered with Suffolk County to restore the renowned Peconic Bay Scallop.
 Brown tide algal blooms from the mid-1980’s to mid-1990’s had nearly driven the bay scallop to local extinction, yet despite the absence of brown tide blooms after 1995 scallop populations did not recover on their own over the next 12 years.
 The goal of our “Restoration of Peconic Bay Scallop Populations and Fisheries” program was to use science-based restoration techniques to jump-start populations - by planting large numbers of hatchery-reared scallops at high densities to ensure a high probability of fertilization success upon spawning.
 In this way, we theorized that much higher numbers of scallop larvae would boost adult population sizes and help to rebuild the commercial fishery – historically one of the most important in Long Island waters.
 This is exactly what happened.
-Since 2006, we have planted more than 6 million scallops in lantern nets suspended in midwater and via free-planting to the bay bottom.
-Scallop populations have increased dramatically and, through 2016, commercial fishery landings now average >1300% higher than in the 12 years before the start of our restoration program.
-The cumulative economic benefit has been >$5 million to baymen and >$45 million to the regional economy.
+Since 2006, we have planted more than 8 million scallops in lantern nets suspended in midwater and via free-planting to the bay bottom.
+Scallop populations increased dramatically through 2018, with a cumulative economic benefit of >$8 million to baymen and >$60 million to the regional economy.

 Donate Now!
 Cornell Cooperative Extension of Suffolk County is a 501 (c) 3 not-for-profit organization.
 All contributions are tax-deductible to the extent allowed by law.

 BY MAIL: Please make checks payable to Cornell Cooperative Extension of Suffolk County (and put 'Scallop Program' in memo line).